riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/020_datacontext/en/50_conclusion.md

 - DataContext is the default target of bindings.
 - Every control has a `DataContext` property.
 - Controls by default inherit their `DataContext` from their parent.
-- If the DataContext is `null` the element doesn't get rendered.
+- If the DataContext is `null`, the element doesn't get rendered.